FileProof/fileproof.github.io/README.md

 ## About
 - 20+ years experience managing and developing cutting-edge software solutions
-- Ray is currently mainly focused on Identity (IAM) projects:
+- Ray is currently mainly focused on Identity & Access Management (IAM) projects:
   - **Passwordless:** pioneered FIDO2 Passwordless in developing in 2019 his biometric-based IDP zero-password.com
   - **ongoing exploration:** involved in a CNN (_Convolutional Neural Network_) new pilot study aiming to bypass vaults honeypot storing critical data in ID authentication
   - implemented SSO in private banking